Transformation Functions

 C Development Environment

-This section describes how to set up a development environment to allow building custom C transformations for use with Automation1.
+This section tells you how to configure a development environment that lets you build custom C transformations to use with Automation1.

-The example Visual Studio project and its dependencies are provided within the Automation1 installation directory (C:\Program Files\Aerotech\Automation1-MDK) in the CTransformation folder.
-The CTransformation folder may be moved to any desired location.
+The C Transformation example project and its dependencies are supplied within the Automation1 installation directory (C:\Program Files\Aerotech\Automation1-MDK) in the CTransformation folder.
+You can move the CTransformation folder to any location.

 Dependencies

-• INtime CDEV Library, provided in CTransformation\INtime\Library and CTransformation\INtime\Include.
+• INtime CDEV Library, which is supplied in CTransformation\INtime\Library and CTransformation\INtime\Include.

-IMPORTANT: If the example Visual Studio project is moved without these dependencies, then the project settings must be updated to specify the new paths to the dependencies.
+IMPORTANT: If the Visual Studio example project is moved without these dependencies, then you must update the project settings to specify new paths to the dependencies.

-Building with MSBuild and Visual Studio Build Tools 2019
+Building for PC-based Controllers with MSBuild and Visual Studio Build Tools 2019

-1. Obtain and run the Visual Studio Build Tools 2019 installer.
+1. Get and run the Visual Studio Build Tools 2019 installer.

 1. Select C++ build tools.